 Step 1: Customize your categories for more accurate reporting

-Personal productivity time trackers provide you with a ton of raw data.
+Personal productivity time trackers like RescueTime provide you with a ton of raw data.
 But you’ll get more out of them if you customize how that data is categorized early on.

 In RescueTime, activities have a default category as well as a productivity rating ranging from Very Distracting to Very Productive.
 This means that the second you start tracking your time you’ll be able to get deep insights into not just what you’re doing, but how your behaviors affect your day.

 Of course, you can edit, update, or delete any activity you want to give you a more accurate representation of how you work.

 Step 2: Set time filters to see how you act during working hours vs. outside of them

 Along with the right categories, you want to be able to see how your digital habits change throughout the day.